leondz/garak/README.md

 # garak, an llm vulnerability scanner

-modular tool for probing LLMs for undesireable prompt responses
+`garak` is a modular tool for probing LLMs for undesireable prompt responses

-* probes - classes for generating interactions with LLMs
-* detectors - classes for detecting an LLM is exhibiting a given failure mode
-* evaluators - assessment reporting schemes
-* generators - plugins for LLMs to be probed
-* harnesses - classes for structuring testing

 invoke with `python3 -m garak`